Centrarchidae

-Centrarchidae, better known as sunfishes, is a family of freshwater ray-finned fish belonging to the order Perciformes (formerly belonging to the deprecated order Centrarchiformes), native only to North America.
+Centrarchidae, better known as sunfishes or centrarchids, is a family of freshwater ray-finned fish belonging to the order Centrarchiformes, native only to North America.
 There are eight universally included genera within the centrarchid family: Lepomis (true sunfishes), Micropterus (black basses), Pomoxis (crappies), Enneacanthus (banded sunfishes), Centrarchus (type genus, consisting solely of the flier C. macropterus), Archoplites (Sacramento perch), Ambloplites (rock basses), and Acantharchus (mud sunfish).
-A genetic study in 2012 suggests that the highly distinct pygmy sunfishes of the genus Elassoma are also centarchids.
+Their closest relatives are the pygmy sunfishes of the family Elassomatidae, which are sometimes placed in the same family, although presently treated as distinct.

 The centrarchid family comprises 38 identified species, 34 of which are extant.
 It includes many popular game fishes familiar to North American anglers, such as the rock bass, largemouth bass, bluegill, pumpkinseed, green sunfish and crappies.
 Most sunfish are highly valued panfish for sport fishing, and have been introduced in many areas outside their native ranges, sometimes becoming invasive species.
 While edible, they are not commercially marketed as food fish.

+Evolution

+As their name suggests, sunfishes are most closely related to the pygmy sunfishes (Elassomatidae), which also occur in North America.
+Together, these two families are sister to the Chinese perches (Sinipercidae) of East Asia.
+These three families are among the few temperate Northern Hemisphere members of the order Centrarchiformes (primarily found in the Southern Hemisphere and the tropics), and share the suborder Centrarchoidei with a group of temperate Southern Hemisphere fishes that include the jutjaw, oldwife, and the Australian temperate perches.

+The earliest fossils of Centrarchidae are from latest Eocene to early Oligocene deposits from Montana and South Dakota, belonging to several as yet undescribed species.
+Two extinct genera are also known: †Plioplarchus from the Early Oligocene to the Middle Miocene of the Dakotas & Oregon, and †Boreocentrarchus from the Late Oligocene or Early Miocene of southern Alaska (making it one of the northernmost known members of the family).
+Both Plioplarchus and Boreocentrarchus are classified in the subfamily Centrarchinae, because these species possess more than three anal fin spines.

+Taxonomy

+The family is classified as follows: